hgeorgsch/htmlbook/README.md

 if graphics file is converted to web compatible format (PNG, JPEG, or SVG) in addition to bounding box information for the latex compiler.
-For instance, PDF vector graphics should be converted to SVG (e.g.\ by inskape) and have bonding box definition (.xbb file) generated as shown in the Makefile.
+For instance, PDF vector graphics should be converted to SVG (e.g.\ by inkscape) and have bonding box definition (.xbb file) generated as shown in the Makefile.
 The template is set up to handle these two files correctly.